 On July 1, 2011, the university transferred its Development and Alumni Affairs operations to the University of Tennessee Foundation, Inc., a not-for-profit component unit created in 2001 to support the University of Tennessee.
 The foundation supports the university's educational, research, and public activities by securing and administering private funds to support programs beyond the scope of the university's general budget.
-(See also
+(See also Note 22.)
+Pursuant to the University of Tennessee Board of

-Note 22.)
-Pursuant to the University of Tennessee Board of Trustees approval and the enabling legislation, Tennessee Code Annotated, Section 49-9-113, the university and the foundation signed an Affiliation and Services Agreement and an Employee Services Agreement to affect the transfer.
+Trustees' approval and the enabling legislation, Tennessee Code Annotated, Section 49-9-113, the university and the foundation signed an Affiliation and Services Agreement and an Employee Services Agreement to effect the transfer.

-Affiliation and Services Agreement: the university and the foundation agreed that all gifts, unless directed otherwise by the donor, be deposited into the foundation bank account and that the university pay the foundation direct support and a 100 basis point endowment assessment fee as compensation for performing the fundraising function.
+Affiliation and Services Agreements - The university and the foundation agreed that all gifts, unless directed otherwise by the donor or given in support of the University of Tennessee at Chattanooga, be deposited into the foundation bank account and that the university pay the foundation direct support and a 100 basis point endowment assessment fee as compensation for performing the fundraising function.
 The direct support amount is to be reviewed every two years, and the foundation President and Chief Executive Officer, who is also the university's Vice President for Development and Alumni Affairs, coordinates fundraising goals and objectives of the foundation with the university.
-For fiscal year 2013, the university provided the foundation direct support of \$17,623,512.00 and endowment assessment fees of \$5,312,637.00.
+For fiscal year 2014, the university provided the foundation direct support of \$18,720,443.00 and endowment assessment fees of \$5,711,941.00.